ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 - Logs a **SharingSet** event.
 This event has a friendly name of "Shared file, folder, or site" under **Sharing and access request activities** in the activities picker of the audit log search tool.
 See the screenshot in [Step 1](#step-1-search-for-sharing-events-and-export-the-results-to-a-csv-file).

-If a user account for the target user isn't in the organization's directory, SharePoint does the following:
+If a user account for the target user isn't in the directory, SharePoint does the following:

    - Logs one of the following events, based on how the resource is shared:

       - **AnonymousLinkCreated**

       - **SecureLinkCreated**

       - **AddedToSecureLink**